 Please keep your interlibrary loan books until the library reopens.
 We will make sure the lending library is aware of our situation.
 Should it become inconvenient for you to return to campus, we will work with you to facilitate the return of the book.

-Can I mail my books to the library or drop them off at the Security Desk?
+Can I mail my books to the library?

-No. Please hold on to your library books until the library reopens or we provide you with other instructions.
+No. Please hold on to your library books until the library reopens or use the book return box in the lobby of the 200 McAllister Building.

 Can I submit Interlibrary Loan requests during this time?

 We cannot process interlibrary loan requests for physical materials (books, DVDs, etc.) or e-books at this time.
-You can, however, continue to request PDFs of articles through interlibrary loan.
+You can, however, continue to request PDFs of articles and book chapters through interlibrary loan.
 To do so, just fill out the Article Request form in your ILLiad account.

 What if I desperately need a specific book for my research?